Ceramic Dictionary

 Click on the title to see more images

-Stenciling using the Majolica Method These tiles were made for the restoration of a corridor about 100 meters long.
+a) The corridor was about 100 meters long.
 The original tiles were produced in the early 1900´s using the Majolica method.
-The tiles are covered with an opaque glaze-base then the colors were stenciled on.
-The design consists of 6 different ones; each tile is 20 × 20cm,.
+The tiles were prepared with an opaque base on to which the different stencils were laid, colored and painted.
+The design consists of 4 different tile designs; each one measures 20 × 20 cm.

 ca: MAJÒLICA: 4d – Disseny repetit

-es: MAYÓLICA: 4d - Diseños repetido.
+es: MAYÓLICA: 4d - Diseños repetidos.

 Click on the title to see more images